-Winthrop University's Department of Chemistry, Physics, and Geology is housed within the College of Arts & Sciences (CAS) and located in the Sims Science Building.
+Winthrop University's Department of Chemistry, Physics and Geology is housed within the College of Arts & Sciences (CAS) and located in the Sims Science Building.
 The department offers the Bachelor of Science (B.S.) degree in Chemistry, as well as minors in Chemistry, Applied Physics and Geology.

-Certification: The department provides professional certification in chemistry with an American Chemical Society (ACS) approved chemistry program that is considered by many to be the gold standard for science education.
+Certification and Accreditation: The department provides professional certification in chemistry with an American Chemical Society (ACS) approved chemistry program that is considered by many to be the gold standard for science education.
 The Biochemistry Degree track is the state of South Carolina's first program to be accredited by the American Society of Biochemistry and Molecular Biology (ASBMS).

-A Bachelor of Science (B.S.)
-Biochemistry degree program is also available for students wanting to pursue health-related profressions that do not require undergraduate research.
-Students who wish to prepare for application to medical, dental, or pharmacy school should acquire a broad foundation in the natural sciences, mathematics, humanities, and the social sciences.
+Or, a Bachelor of Science (B.S.)
+Biochemistry degree program is available for students wanting to pursue health-related profressions that do not require undergraduate research.
+Students wanting to prepare for application to medical, dental or pharmacy school should acquire a broad foundation in the natural sciences, mathematics, humanities, and the social sciences.
 Chemistry is a popular major for such students since it allows them to complete the pre-professional requirements without taking a large number of courses outside the major.
 In addition, professional schools accept a higher percentage of chemistry applicants than most other majors.

-Or, a Bachelor of Science (B.S.)
-Chemistry-Multidisciplinary degree program of study is available, designed with maximum flexibility to meet a broad array of students' interests or needs.
+Finally, a Bachelor of Science (B.S.)
+Chemistry degree program is available, designed for maximum flexibility to meet a broad array of student interests or needs.
 Students often pursue minors or double majors using this degree program.